shannonpeng/shannonpeng.com/app/content/projects/dystopian-tsa-scan.md

 From a technological standpoint, it totally is.
 Access to our Facebook data alone (our profiles, reacts, check-ins, groups, and liked pages) could potentially unlock all of the above information.
 During the 2016 presidential election, [Cambridge Analytica](https://www.vox.com/science-and-health/2018/3/23/17152564/cambridge-analytica-psychographic-microtargeting-what) infamously psychologically profiled American voters based on their online activity.
 If I took the scan in this direction, the very existence of such a project would speak volumes about how little control we have over our data and privacy in this tech-driven world.

-Given the growing level of government surveillance, it's also not too hard to imagine a future in which even airport security procedures would tap into the wealth of data surrounding our digital identities.
+With a growing level of government surveillance, it's also not too hard to imagine a future in which even airport security procedures would tap into the wealth of data surrounding our digital identities.

 This short, fun self-portrait project doubles as a piece that raises serious questions about where our digital privacy is headed in the future.